christophebedard/ros2-message-flow-analysis/README.md

     * Currently, to use the analysis features described in the paper, Trace Compass needs to be built from source
     * Follow the instructions on the [*Development Environment Setup* page](https://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup) up to *Run (or Debug) the plugins*
         * Clone & build both Trace Compass and the Trace Compass Incubator
-        * Use this branch for the Incubator: [`ros2-message-flow`](https://github.com/christophebedard/tracecompass-incubator/tree/ros2-message-flow)
 1. Run Trace Compass
     * See the [*Run (or Debug) the plugins* section](https://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup#Run_.28or_Debug.29_the_plugins)
     * See the [*Trace Compass User Guide*](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/User-Guide.html) for a full user guide